 When searching for a college, families need to consider academic, social, and financial fit.
 Part of the financial fit is understanding aid – that is, any assistance to help a family pay for college.
 We often talk about the Free Application for Federal Student Aid or FAFSA®.
-It is the most common tool used to determine a family’s Expected Family Contribution (EFC).
+It is the most common tool used to determine a family’s Student Aid Index (SAI; formerly known as the Expected Family Contribution).
 The FAFSA is by far the most frequently used financial aid application.
 However, it is not the only tool used by colleges to do this calculation of need.
 (Need is defined as the cost of attendance minus what your family can pay).
-The CSS Profile™, offered by the College Board, is used by about 200 colleges, including many private schools.
+The CSS Profile™, offered by the College Board, is used by about 300 colleges, including many private schools.

 The FAFSA and the CSS Profile take different approaches to determining need.
 A family may qualify for need under one method but not the other.
 If a family were to qualify for need with the CSS Profile but not the FAFSA, that family would focus their search on CSS Profile schools.

-Please note: In January 2021, the US Department of Education announced significant changes to the FAFSA which will impact some of what is below–especially concerning multiple children and divorced family situations.
-Originally, these changes were supposed to show up on the 2022 FAFSA.
-However, they have been put on hold so the below information remains unchanged.
+Please note: In January 2021, the US Department of Education announced significant changes to the FAFSA which will impact some of what is below.
+The rollout of the new FAFSA for the 2024/25 school year is supposed to occur in December 2023.
+The below article has been adjusted with information we know at this time (10/2023).
+Details about the FAFSA may change.
 We will update this article as changes are finalized.

 A Quick Introduction to the CSS Profile